🛎️ High demand! Book your tuktuk now 🛺

 11/03/2020 – Second Reported Sri Lankan Patient

-A second person in Sri Lanka has tested positive for Coronavirus (COVID-19).
-The individual reportedly stayed with the first Sri Lankan patient and is a 44-year-old man.
-He was admitted to the Infectious Diseases Hospital (IDH) at 11pm on the 11/03/2020 and is currently receiving treatment at the IDH Hospital in Angoda.
+A second person in Sri Lanka has tested positive for Coronavirus.
+The 44-year-old man reportedly stayed with the first Sri Lankan patient.
+He was admitted to the Infectious Diseases Hospital (IDH) and is currently receiving treatment.

 10/03/2020 – 14 day quarantine

-Passengers arriving in Sri Lanka from Italy, South Korea and Iran must stay in quarantine facilities for 14 days.
-It doesn’t matter what your nationality is – it just depends if you are coming from one of these countries.
+Passengers arriving in Sri Lanka from Italy, South Korea, and Iran must stay in quarantine facilities for 14 days.
+This rule applies regardless of nationality.

 10/03/2020 – First Reported Sri Lankan Patient

-The first confirmed Sri Lankan patient is a 52-year-old tour guide who had worked with a group of Italians.
-According to reports he is currently being treated at the Infectious Disease Hospital (IDH) in Angoda.
-Dr Jasinghe reports the patients son has not contracted the virus and the family has been completely quarantined.
+The first confirmed Sri Lankan patient is a 52-year-old tour guide who worked with a group of Italians.
+He is currently at the Infectious Disease Hospital (IDH).
+Dr. Jasinghe reports the patient’s son has not contracted the virus, and officials have completely quarantined the family.

 04/02/2020 – Visa on Arrival Removed for Chinese Travelers